 If the short walks have not highlighted any problems, try walking for a mile or two ‘off road’ on some public walking trails with rougher terrain.
 At this stage, you should also wear your backpack if you’d take one on longer hikes, to ensure that you’re used to the added weight.

 If you purchased waterproof walking boots, don’t avoid the odd puddle either!
 It’s worth testing that the boots will keep your feet dry if it rains on your hike.
-Just remember to clean the boots up at the end of each wear to keep them in good condition.
+Just remember to clean them up at the end of each wear to keep them in good condition.

-Once you’ve built yourself up to walking a good few miles and are confident that your new walking boots and you're confident that they are comfortable and fit well – consider them broken in!
+Once you’ve built yourself up to walking a good few miles in your new walking boots and you're confident that they are comfortable and fit well – consider them broken in!

 How long does it take to break in new walking boots?

 Breaking in new walking boots can take longer for some than others and depends on multiple factors such as the type of boots and how frequently they’re being worn during the breaking in phase.

 Leather boots will take longer to soften than fabric boots and boots being worn around the house for 3 hours a day will be broken in far sooner than those only being worn for 15 minutes a few times a week.